Atreyu: Official reunion and Long Live (2014–2017)

 On July 1, 2014, the band officially announced that they're back making new music.
 It was also announced that the band plans to play live again, starting with a headlining show at Chain Reaction on September 11, 2014, and an appearance at the Aftershock Festival on September 14, 2014.

 On September 5, 2014, the band released a new song on their YouTube account titled "So Others May Live" and is available on their official website, free of charge.
 The band was announced as one of the acts to perform in the South by So What?! festival in March at QuikTrip Park in Grand Prairie.

 Atreyu played in Slipknot's Knotfest on the weekend of October 25–26, 2014.

 On April 18, 2015, a 7" vinyl was released exclusively for Record Store Day.
 "So Others May Live" was presented on the vinyl followed by a new song "When the Day Is Done".
 Only 1,000 copies were made.

-On June 29, 2015, the new album, titled Long Live was announced to be released on September 18.
+In April 2015, the new album, titled Long Live was announced to be released in September.
 On July 17, 2015, the band released the video for their latest single, "Long Live", via YouTube.

 On September 18, 2015, the album Long Live was released.
 It peaked at number 26 on the Billboard 200.

 In Our Wake and departure of Alex Varkatzas (2018–2020)

-On May 22, 2018, Metal Injection reported that Atreyu frontman Alex Vakatzas had sat down with HardDrive Radio's Lou Brutus at Rock on the Range, and implied a possible new album will drop in the fall of 2018.
+On May 22, 2018, Metal Injection reported that Atreyu frontman Alex Varkatzas had sat down with HardDrive Radio's Lou Brutus at Rock on the Range, and implied a possible new album will drop in the fall of 2018.

 On August 23, 2018, Atreyu released a single titled "Anger Left Behind" and announced that their upcoming album In Our Wake will be released on October 12, 2018.
 As of September 11, Atreyu has released 3 singles including Anger Left Behind, In Our Wake, and The Time Is Now including a music video for the song In Our Wake.
 Atreyu did a tour to support In Our Wake throughout the Fall of 2018.
 Memphis May Fire, Ice Nine Kills and Sleep Signals all joined up as support.

 On August 19, 2019, Atreyu announced an anniversary tour to celebrate 20 years since the band's formation.
 The setlist for the tour was a 20-song setlist and was chosen by fans in an online poll.
 The tour spanned 27 cities and featured support from Whitechapel, He Is Legend, Tempting Fate, and Santa Cruz.

 In late August 2020, it was rumored that vocalist Alex Varkatzas had left the band.
 After some uncertainty following these reports, the band officially announced that they were parting ways with Varkatzas a month later on September 30.